Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.22 - Version 9.2

-- Add option to display links in current language first.
 - Improve visual month to display active day.
 - Improve alert box for big calendar generation to disable option to ask confirmation.
+- Improve the display of lists of web links.
 - Update and fix web links.
 - Optimize code.